nlckysolutions/NlckyTools/README.md

 ## Wifi Tools
 ### - Wifi Cookie Stealer
 This python script, located in PythonTools/WifiTools/WifiCookieSteal.py, once executed, will give you all the cookies of everyone using the network!
 You can use this to hack someone on a public wifi!
+### - Wifi Evil Twin
+It's simple.
+Located in PythonTools/WifiTools/WifiEvilTwin.py, all you have to do is enter the wifi you want to make, enter the amount, and it does the rest.